The Agile development methodology is powering a significant part of the software projects today.

 Goal: To check the efficiency of the completed user story

-The Agile development team might have done their bit with implementing the various ideas behind the user story.
+The Agile development company might have done their bit with implementing the user stories.
 But do they work?
 Do they offer the solution that end-users expect?
-The answers to these and similar such questions lie with the quality assurance testing team that checks the workability and efficiency of the feature.
+The answers to these and similar such questions lie with the Agile testing team that checks the feature’s workability and efficiency.

-The quality team runs all sorts of quality tests such as unit testing, integration testing (with the flow of other user stories incorporated), functional testing, acceptance or beta testing, and so on.
+The testing team runs all sorts of quality tests such as unit testing, integration testing (with the flow of other user stories incorporated), functional testing, acceptance tests, etc.